What Is a Conversion Cart for Moving Mulch?

 It does not become a wheelbarrow.

-The machine tows the wheelbarrow over distance.
+The mower or machine moves the wheelbarrow over distance.

 Is The W.I.T.C.H.™ a Conversion Cart?